Alfresco/alfresco-ansible-deployment/docs/deployment-guide.md

 2021-02-18 13:50:44 (2.54 MB/s) - ‘alfresco-content-services-distribution-6.2.2.pom’ saved [8739/8739]
 ```

-### Nginx failure
+### Nginx Failure

-If the playbook fails not being able to start Nginx, make sure both ADW and NGinx point to the same host in the inventory file.
+If the playbook fails not being able to start Nginx, make sure both ADW and Nginx point to the same host in the inventory file.
 Otherwise you'll encounter the error below:

 ```
 TASK [../roles/adw : Ensure nginx service is running as configured.] **********************************